-One of the scariest abilities White Walkers have is the power to create creatures known as wights.
+One of the scariest abilities White Walkers have, like we mention above, is the power to create creatures known as wights.
 Wights are reanimated corpses, like zombies, who are under the control of the White Walkers.
-The physical condition of the wight depends on what their body looks like when they're turned from a corpse into a wight.
-So if a body has been dead for months and a White Walker turns it, it's going to be bony and decayed.
-At the end of season five's "Hardhome" episode, the Night's King turns an entire village of Wildlings (including this Pitch Perfect star) into wights, and since they're all newly dead, they retain their mostly human appearance.
+The physical condition of the wight depends on what their body looks like when they're turned.
+So if a body has been dead for months and a White Walker turns it, it's going to be bony and decayed (like in the GIF above).
+At the end of season five's "Hardhome" episode, the Night's King turns an entire village of Wildlings (including this Pitch Perfect star) into wights.
+Since they're all newly dead, they retain their mostly human appearance.